RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ```
 mame2003-skip_warnings = "enabled"
 ```

+## Mouse/Trackball/Analog Controller support

+By default, mice/trackballs and analog sticks (the left one, for controllers with 2) are supported in games that would have them, or equivalents.
+For example, Centipede supports the mouse/trackball, and Afterburner supports the stick.
+Lightgun games are supported by either.

 ## Feature requests

 Please use the [forum](https://retropie.org.uk/forum) for all support issues, but feature requests can be made on the [GitHub page](https://github.com/libretro/mame2003-libretro).